...in a bunch of

 job.
 Try careerbuilder, try craigslist, try anything you can think of.
 Time to

 be a social worker.
-And don't forget to register with the BBS (or whoever it is in your state) as an
+And don't forget to register with your state licensing

 Work.
 Accrue hours.
 Get